YinHK-gameDev/unity-learn/scripting cheestsheet/Component/README.md

 ## Component
 **Base class** for **everything attached to a GameObject**.

 Note that your code will never directly create a Component.
-Instead, you write script code, and attach the
+Instead, you write script code, and attach the script to a GameObject.

 ### Properties